-- Formal land title of proposed Lots 307 310 in a subdivision of Lot 200 in DP 1269482. - Street address of 30 Christopher Road, Lochinvar. - Total development site area of approximately 3,157 m2; and - Land zoning of B2 Local Centre pursuant to Maitland LEP (2011).
+- Formal land title of proposed Lot 1001 in a subdivision of Lot 200 in DP 1269482. - Street address of 30 Christopher Road, Lochinvar. - Total development site area of approximately 24,537 m2; and - Land zoning of B2 Local Centre pursuant to Maitland LEP (2011).

 The site currently contains vacant rural land as shown in Photograph 1.
-The main access to the site will be via the recently extended Robert Road most likely from the yet to be constructed section of Springfield Drive which is the main southern collector road for the Lochinvar URA which connects to the New England Highway via a signalised intersection as shown in Photograph 2.
+The main access to the site will be via the as yet constructed section of Springfield Drive which connects to the New England Highway via a signalised intersection as shown in Photograph 2.